AdaCore/gnatstudio/docs/users_guide/environment.rst

                                     load
      --autoconf                     Generate .cgpr automatically if needed
      --configdb=dir                 Extra directories for gprconfig
+     --relocate-build-tree          Relocate build directories for the current project
+     --root-dir                     Root directory for the current project: must be used with relocate-build-tree
      --ignore-saved-scenario-values Ignore the scenario values saved in .gps

 Source files can be absolute or relative pathnames.